 Pitfall #9: Developing your own social software and analytics solutions.
 You wouldn’t dream of placing "remodeling the office" or "handling legal issues" in the Do It Yourself category, would you?
 Not too many would.
 Instead, you’d hire someone skilled in those areas.
 Do yourself a favor and use the same strategy when it comes to building your own Social Nation.

-"Do what you do best and outsource the software and community building to the experts," advises Libert.
+do best and outsource the software and community building to the experts," advises Libert.
 "Various vendors provide ready-made, complete solutions to help you build your fans, followers, and friends.
 Remember, Facebook and Twitter encourage fans and friends to advance their businesses, not yours.
 Consequently, although you should leverage the communities they have built, you need to create your own community to ensure your long-term success."

 Pitfall #10: Getting caught without partners to help you succeed.
 Libert has alluded to this one before, but it bears specific emphasis: make sure that you truly treat your community members as partners, not just as fans or numbers.
 Yes, integrating into the social web (Facebook, Twitter, and other social networks) is key to your company’s future success, but being connected to the social web is only a part of what you need to do.
 Shifting your business strategically, culturally, and operationally are key components to the equation.

 Essentially, that means creating a community for the people who matter most in making your business thrive—a place that is all theirs and that is connected to your brand.
 Remember, your constituents want to connect with like-minded peers, and they want to feel as though they are contributing to a purpose that’s bigger than themselves.
 Given that they are buying products and services from you, investing in your company, and working for your organization, providing them with a community they can call their own is the least you can do for them.